Graph Threading: Special Cases

 In \double, the goal is to minimize the number of double-threaded edges or, equivalently, to maximize the number of edges visited only once.
 A solution to \double~on a cubic graph also solves \threading~on the same graph.
 This is due to the observation that either zero or two single-threaded edges are incident to each vertex in a solution to \double, which aligns with the reality of \threading~on cubic graphs.
 By the same observation, a solution to \double~matches the upper bound given in Lemma~\ref{lemma:cycle-bound} for general graphs.
-We further note that \double~may be reduced to the task of finding vertex-disjoint cycles with maximum collective length, which we solve below in Algorithm~\ref{alg:vertex-disjoint-cycles}.
+We further note that \double~may be reduced to the task of finding vertex-disjoint cycles simple with maximum collective length, which we solve below in Algorithm~\ref{alg:vertex-disjoint-cycles}.

-We sketch the intuition behind why matching $M$ corresponds one-to-one to vertex disjoint cycles in $G$.
-Observe two cases for each $u$: (i) If $M$ contains the edge of 1(c), then $d-2$ vertices in $D_{u}^{-}$ match with the vertices in $D_{u}^{+}$, leaving two vertices in $D_{u}^{+}$ to match with their neighbors in adjacent subgraphs; (ii) all vertices in $D_{u}^{+}$ are saturated via connections to $D_{u}^{-}$, otherwise.
-That is, each vertex $u$ is in exactly one cycle (i) or none at all (ii).
+We sketch the intuition behind why matching $M$ corresponds one-to-one to vertex disjoint simple cycles in $G$.
+Observe two cases for each vertex $u \in V(G)$: (i) If $M$ contains the edge of \ref{step:edge}, then $d(u)-2$ vertices in $D_{u}^{-}$ match with vertices in $D_{u}^{+}$, leaving two vertices in $D_{u}^{+}$ to match with their neighbors in adjacent subgraphs; (ii) all vertices in $D_{u}^{+}$ are saturated via connections to $D_{u}^{-}$.
+Hence, each vertex $u$ is in exactly one cycle (i) or none at all (ii).

 \subparagraph*{Running-Time Analysis:} We begin our analysis of the running time of Algorithm~\ref{alg:vertex-disjoint-cycles} by first bounding the size of $G'$.
-Each subgraph $G_v$ has $2d(u)$ vertices and $d(v)^2 + 1$ edges, and these subgraphs are connected via $m$ edges.
+Each subgraph $G_v$ has $2d(v)$ vertices and $d(v)^2 + 1$ edges, and these subgraphs are connected via $m$ edges.
 Because $\sum_{v \in V} d(v) = 2m$ and $\sum_{v \in V} d(v)^2 \leq m(2m/(n-1)+n-2)$~\cite{DECAEN1998245}, we conclude that $V(G') = O(m)$ and $E(G') = O(nm)$.

-The problems of finding a max-weight perfect matching and a min-weight perfect matching are symmetric: we can multiply edge weights by $-1$ to switch between the two problems.
-It follows that we can apply the min-weight perfect matching algorithm proposed by Galil, Mical, and Gabow~\cite{minweightperfectmatching} in Step 2 of our algorithm.
-This procedure runs in $O(|V(G')||E(G')| \log|V(G')|) = O(n^2m \log m)$ time, which dominates the $O(nm)$ construction time of $G'$ in the first step.
-Hence, the overall running time of Algorithm~\ref{alg:vertex-disjoint-cycles} is $O(nm^2 \log m)$.
+The problem of finding a max-weight perfect matching and a min-weight perfect matching are symmetric: we can multiply edge weights by $-1$ to switch between the two problems.
+It follows that we can apply the min-weight perfect matching algorithm proposed by Galil, Micali, and Gabow~\cite{minweightperfectmatching} in Step~\ref{step:matching} of our algorithm.
+This procedure runs in $O(|V(G')||E(G')| \log|V(G')|) = O(nm^2 \log n)$ time, which dominates the $O(nm)$ construction time of $G'$ in the first step.
+Hence, the overall running time of Algorithm~\ref{alg:vertex-disjoint-cycles} is $O(nm^2 \log n)$.